fxboxed/eugo/content/europe/waterfalls/_index.md

 ### Hiking Trails at Seljalandsfoss

 Seljalandsfoss in Iceland is famous for the trail that lets you walk _behind_ the cascading water.
 It's an awesome experience, but be prepared to get a little wet!
 The surrounding area also has some great hiking trails, offering different views of the waterfall and the Icelandic landscape. **Make sure you wear waterproof gear and sturdy shoes**, as the rocks can be slippery.
-You can explore the [nature adventures](https://www.tripadvisor.com/Attractions-g4-Activities-c57-t95-Europe.html) around the falls.
+You can explore the nature adventuresaround the falls.

 ### Ice Climbing at Gavarnie Falls